Hostile foreign forces: History

-Description
+Usage in China

 The term has frequently been used by Chinese state media and Chinese authorities to raise allegations of foreign interference, including towards the protest movements in Hong Kong.
 It has also been used to describe the United States and its allies.
 The term has also been used by nationalist accounts on social media against liberal domestic media, social organizations and individuals.
-Regarding "hostile forces", CCP General Secretary Xi Jinping said in 2022:
+Regarding "hostile forces", the Office of the National Security Commission notes in 2022:

 Hostile forces inside and outside our borders have never abandoned their subversive intent to Westernize and divide our state.
 They do not rest, not even for a moment...
 This is a real and present danger to the security of our sovereign power.

-The Counterespionage Law of the People's Republic of China that passed in 2014 describes "hostile organizations" (敌对组织) as "organizations that are hostile to the people's democratic dictatorship and the socialist system of the People's Republic of China and endanger national security" as determined by the Ministry of Public Security and the Ministry of State Security.
+The Counterespionage Law of the People's Republic of China that passed in 2014 describes "hostile organizations" (敌对组织) as "organizations that are hostile to the people's democratic dictatorship and the socialist system of the People's Republic of China and endanger national security" as determined by the Ministry of Public Security and the Ministry of State Security (MSS).

+In 2025, the Hong Kong Office for Safeguarding National Security used the term in the context of foreign journalists reporting on the Wang Fuk Court fire.
+In 2025, the Zhejiang Provincial Committee of the Chinese Communist Party warned that anti-Qing sentiment, particularly the 1644 historical view, on Chinese social media risks creating an opening for hostile foreign forces to promote New Qing History.
+In April 2026, the MSS blamed hostile foreign forces for spreading the "lying flat" mindset among young people.

 Usage in Taiwan

 In Taiwan, foreign hostile forces are described by the Anti-Infiltration Act as countries or political entities at war or engaging in a military standoff with Taiwan.
 The law bars people from accepting money or acting on instructions from foreign hostile forces to lobby for political causes, make political donations, or disrupt assemblies, social order, elections, and referendums.
-In March 2025, Taiwanese President Lai Ching-te described China as a foreign hostile force.
+In March 2025, Taiwanese President Lai Ching-te described the People's Republic of China as a foreign hostile force.